 Specific Guidance

-Review the quality of a minimum of 10 JPMs and 4 simulator scenarios associated with an annual requalification operating test required by 10 CFR 55.59(a)(2), using the checklists and guidance provided in appendix C.
+Review the quality of a minimum of 10 JPMs and 4 simulator scenarios associated with an annual requalification operating test required by 10 CFR 55.59(a)(2), using the checklists and guidance provided in appendix C of this IP.

 Review the JPMs and scenarios that will be observed during the onsite portion of this inspection.
 If more JPMs and scenarios are required to be reviewed, select those JPMs and scenarios from other weeks within the same training cycle.
 In addition, check for excessive test item repetition between operating tests administered during different weeks within a training cycle (see section 03.04.d).